lancelot5/request-header-compression/README.md

 ## Community.AspNetCore.RequestDecompression

-Transparent HTTP request decompression middleware for ASP.NET Core 2.0, which serves as a complementary component to the [Microsoft.AspNetCore.ResponseCompression](https://www.nuget.org/packages/Microsoft.AspNetCore.ResponseCompression/).
+Transparent HTTP request decompression middleware for ASP.NET Core 2.0, which serves as a complementary component to the [Microsoft.AspNetCore.ResponseCompression](https://www.nuget.org/packages/Microsoft.AspNetCore.ResponseCompression/) package.

 [![NuGet package](https://img.shields.io/nuget/v/Community.AspNetCore.RequestDecompression.svg?style=flat-square)](https://www.nuget.org/packages/Community.AspNetCore.RequestDecompression)

 ### Features

 - The middleware includes decompression providers for the `gzip` and `DEFLATE` algorithms.
-- The middleware supports decompressing of content with multiple encodings.
+- The middleware supports decoding of content with multiple encodings.
 - The middleware provides an ability to use a custom provider for the particular encoding.
 - The middleware supports responding with HTTP status code `415` if an unsupported encoding is found.
-- The middleware supports automatic disposing of providers which implement the `IDisposable` interface.
+- The middleware supports automatic disposing of disposable decoding providers.
 - The middleware supports the `identity` encoding by default.

 ### Specifics